lorenzoeusepi77/kubernetes/README.md

 ### Create Kubernetes cluster	with Kubeadm ###
-How to Run Ansible playbook with kubernetes as clustername and centos as user for your server
+How to Run Ansible playbook with kubernetes as clustername and centos as user for your server:

-On Ansible server clone git repo:

-  root@Ansible:~# cd /etc/ansible/

-  root@Ansible:~# git init

-  root@Ansible:~# git clone https://github.com/lorenzoeusepi77/kubernetes.git

-Edit all the necessary parameters in accordance with your environment in hosts file:
-  "kubernetes/inventories/production/hosts"

-* You need to change this vars:
+ You need to change this vars according on previous step:
   - clustername = your cluster name
   - username = user for remote systems access -u username
   - hostname, ip address and var

 root@Ansible:~# ansible-playbook -i kubernetes/inventories/production/hosts kubernetes/site-create_cluster.yml -e clustername=kubernetes -u centos

 ### Add to Kubernetes cluster "edge nodes" ###